Stress is the result of how we respond to stressful situations or challenges.

 -

-events, such as abuse, violence, accidents, or disasters caused by
+as abuse, violence, accidents, or disasters caused by nature, can result

-nature, can result in long-term psychological effects in addition to
+in long-term psychological effects in addition to the acute stress

 -

-from day-to-day living, such traffic difficulties, housework, or
+day-to-day living, such traffic difficulties, housework, or problems with

 -

-or dealing with loans, unemployment, or job loss can all be very
+dealing with loans, unemployment, or job loss can all be very stressful

-are crucial since they bring about a lot of changes in a young personโs
+crucial since they bring about a lot of changes in a young person’s

-have healthy lives once they are integrated into society, individuals
+healthy lives once they are integrated into society, individuals need

-need therefore to improve their stress management skills.
-The study
+therefore to improve their stress management skills.
+The study discovered that

-discovered that the primary causes of stress are job exploration, life
+the primary causes of stress are job exploration, life transitions,

-behavioral, physically, and psychological issues.
-This study examines
+results in behavioral, physically, and psychological issues.
+This study

 What are the Signs and Symptoms of Stress?

-physical can all be signs of stress.
-A wide range of stress symptoms are
+all be signs of stress.
+A wide range of stress symptoms are as follows:

 Physical symptoms: